Get to Know Me

 “Medically Inspired Reading About Challenging Life Experiences (MIRACLE) Online Bookstore, Inc.,"

 a customized genre of books that explain and introduce real-life medical illnesses, conditions, and circumstances to children;

 An inventor for

 and hold a patent from the United States Patent and Trademark Office (USPTO); these dolls explain before and after surgical procedures to children.

-Finally, as a divorcee’ I have successfully raised my three children, Brandon, Bryant, and Brittany as a single parent without the fear of smothering them due to my past experiences with Alicia.
+As a divorcee’, I have successfully raised my three children, Brandon, Bryant, and Brittany, without the fear of smothering them due to my past experiences with Alicia.